OpenPublicMedia/npr-cds-wordpress/readme.txt

 == Changelog ==
+= V.1.4.1 =
+* Uploaded stories dashboard no longer displays anything if you don't have a valid CDS token, a valid pull URL, or an organization ID
+* Added a check to `npr_cds_push()` to make sure that an organization ID is present before trying to push a story

 = V.1.4 =
 * Consolidated all of the admin dashboard pages into a unified menu
 * Added a dashboard to view stories uploaded to the CDS.
 Contains general publishing information, as well as info on why or why not the story is eligible for the NPR homepage